port-labs/port-docs/docs/complete-use-cases/package-dependency-mapping.md

 We will also presume that the directory names in `MICROSERVICE_PATH` match the names of the different Microservices we are managing and tracking (i.e. apps/frontend will be 'frontend' which matches a Microservice named `frontend`).

-Since we are working with DeploymentConfigs - which are configured by a Microservice and Runtime (Environment) - we will have to take into account which `runtime` we are managing packages for.
+Since we are working with Deployment Configs - which are configured by a Microservice and Runtime (Environment) - we will have to take into account which `runtime` we are managing packages for.
 This will be passed on to us from the workflow call.

 #### Automating Entity creation

 Let's begin by creating a Python script to handle scanning the `yarn.lock` file.
-We will also implement package Entity creation and update the existing DeploymentConfigs with their related package dependencies.
+We will also implement package Entity creation and update the existing Deployment Configs with their related package dependencies.

 [This Python script](https://github.com/port-labs/demo-node-project/blob/main/.github/scripts/scan-yarn-lock.py) has some useful functions with which we interact with Port.
 Have a look at: